BLSQ/iaso/README.md

 Iaso is a georegistry and data collection web platform structured around trees of organization units (also known a master lists)

-The main tasks it allows to do are:
+The main tasks it allows accomplishing are:

 -   Data collection using [XLSForm](https://xlsform.org/) forms linked to org units through a mobile application.